How do you create the right content marketing strategy?

 Answers to these questions can help you determine the best strategy to reach your goals and audience quickly.

 #2.
 Develop a Buyer Persona

 Developing a buyer persona can help you create more relevant and valuable content for your audience and inspire them to take action.
 A complete buyer persona includes information about their age, gender, location, education, and income.

 By differentiating between what’s relevant and what’s not, you can cut down on the unimportant noise and cost and focus on getting more sales and traffic.

 #3.
 Audit Your Existing Content

 If you’re an experienced marketer, revisit your audience parameters to understand if you need to target new customers or retain the same target audience.

 Identify the gaps and chalk out ways to improve your methods as creating content without understanding your customers’ present needs is a waste of your time and resources.

-Whether it’s blog posts, infographics, or videos, think about how you can offer your content in a better way so that it strikes a chord with your new and existing customers.
+Whether it’s blog posts, infographics, or videos, think about how you can offer your content in a better visual way so that it strikes a chord with your new and existing customers.

 For instance, if you’ve been creating blog posts, a new method could be distilling all those posts into a comprehensive guide.
 Learn to repurpose your existing content.